mlabecki/portfolio_analytics/README.md

 All plotly graphs are in reality interactive, i.e.
 > - they can be zoomed in/out, panned and rescaled
 > - the co-ordinates and label of every trace (plotted object) are displayed on mouse hover
-> - the display of each trace can be switched on/off by clicking the on corresponding symbol in the legend
+> - the display of each trace can be switched on/off by clicking on the corresponding symbol in the legend

 ### 1. Statistical Properties of Portfolio Asset Returns
 The summary was prepared for one year of historical log return distributions of the Magnificent Seven stocks.
 Jarque-Bera test p-values > 0.05 would typically indicate that the given distribution can be considered normal.
 > ![](img/01_StatsSummaryReturnsMagnificent7.png)

 ### 2. Asset Correlation Heat Map
-The heat map plots the Kendall correlation of log returns for the Dow Jones Industrial Average stocks based on one year of historical data.
+This heat map plots the Kendall correlation of log returns for the Dow Jones Industrial Average stocks based on one year of historical data.
 Other correlation metrics that can be plotted in the same way include Pearson correlation, Spearman correlation, the adjusted correlation metric and the cumulative return distance.
 The last two were proposed by [<ins>Dolphin et al</ins>](https://arxiv.org/pdf/2107.03926) and may, as the authors argue, be more suitable measures of similarity between assets than the traditional correlation metrics.
 > ![](img/02_KendallCorrelationPlot_DJIA.png)

 > Plotting package: matplotlib, seaborn<BR>